near/docs/docs/roles/developer/building.md

 We recommend developers build smart contracts using the Rust programming language for it's safety.

-- [Rust Smart Contracts](/docs/near-bindgen/near-bindgen): `near-bindgen` provides improved safety with the Rust programming language for high value contracts.
+- [Rust Smart Contracts](/docs/roles/developer/contracts/near-sdk-rs): `near-sdk-rs` provides improved safety with the Rust programming language for high value contracts.

 - [Workshop: MapReduce with Asynchronous Smart Contracts](https://github.com/nearprotocol/workshop)  \
   3 exercises and a challenge that will introduce you to development of smart contracts on the NEAR platform using the Rust programming language.